 However, it’s usually best to have an intermittent sitter come in and check on your snake every couple of days, instead.

 Reasons for this include:

 If your pet is moved to another location where it will be cared for, this can cause stress.
-This is especially true if it is placed into a different habitat rather than its tank going with it.
+This is especially true if it is placed into a different habitat rather than its

 Hiring a full-time professional pet sitter or paying for a pet store to take your snake for the week is often an unnecessary cost.
 And hey, you’re going on your vacation, so who needs that!?

 We love our Slytherin buddies, don’t we?
 I know when I’m on vacation, the thought of a stranger looking after my pythons is a stress I don’t need, never mind the snake!

 When it’s a friend who has even a little knowledge of what to look out for, this is preferential for me rather than paying a stranger to effectively do the same job.

 Are there any Advantages to a Full-Time Pet Sitter?